liveryvideo/docs/docs/guides.md

 <img src="guides_images/qsg_1.png" width="500"/>

 3. Configure the broadcast details and choose the features you would like to activate (can be changed later)
-4. Click on ADD at the top right corner to proceed
+4. Click on ADD at the top right corner to proceed.

 <img src="guides_images/qsg_2.png" width="500"/>